Golden Entertainment Q1 2025 Earnings Call Transcript

 Blake Sartini

-Chairman & CEO at Golden Entertainment
+Founder, Chairman and CEO at Golden Entertainment

 Understood.
-Thanks Blake.
+Thanks, Blake.

 Operator